Planning your first visit to Paris? If so, start with these top 10 attractions and legendary sightseeing destinations.

 Popular Ways to Visit the Louvre

-But the Louvre offers you so much more to see, including a magnificent Egyptian collection complete with mummies, gallery after gallery of European paintings from the Middle Ages to the mid-19th century, and dazzling rooms of exquisite furniture, tapestries, and ornamental objects.
+But the Louvre offers you so much more to see, including a magnificent Egyptian collection complete with mummies, gallery after gallery of European paintings from the Middle Ages to the mid-19th century, and dazzling rooms of exquisite furniture, tapestries, crown jewels, and ornamental objects.

 Book a Louvre Museum guided tour with skip-the-line entrance: